The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 - Unrated tier - Look at matured orders in 90 days to see what is needed to meet the required 30 matured orders in 90 (calendar) days to qualify for Wish Standards.

-There are different options/approaches that may help increase matured orders, and the decision of which option(s) to try depends on your specific circumstances (i.e., business, goals, user base, current performance metrics, etc.):
+There are different options/approaches that may help increase matured orders, and the decision of which option(s) to try depends on your specific circumstances (i.e., business, goals, customer base, current performance metrics, etc.):

 - Merchant Promotions Platform (available to Platinum, Gold, and Silver tier merchants) offers promotion tools that promote % discounted products in the Deals section of Wish.